(Photo courtesy of Katy’s Courage)

 Click here to make your rezy.

-In East Hampton, Buckskill Winter Club’s (178 Buckskill Road) ice rink is the only refrigerated NHL regulation-sized hockey rink in the Hamptons.
-Built every year on top of their already existing tennis courts, the outdoor rink at Buckskill opens for public skating this Saturday, November 18, and will remain open every day starting at 7 a.m. throughout the winter season.
+The outdoor ice rink at Buckskill Winter Club’s (178 Buckskill Road, East Hampton, 631-324-2243) is the only refrigerated NHL regulation-sized hockey rink in the Hamptons.
+Built atop already existing tennis courts, the outdoor rink at Buckskill opens for public skating this Saturday, November 18, and will remain open every day starting at 7 a.m. throughout the winter season.
 In addition to being an ice rink for the public, Buckskill also offers a wide range of activities, like kid and adult hockey clinics, private and group skating lessons and figure skating programs led by U.S. Figure Skating Association professionals.
 Public skating day passes on Fridays, Saturdays and Sundays are typically $33 for adults, $27 for kids up to age 16, $20 for seniors and $15 for toddlers ages four and under.
 On Mondays through Thursdays the rates are lower.
 To view prices click here.
 Ice skate rentals are $10 each.
 Although public skating day passes are available in person at the East Hampton locale, it’s recommended to check the online schedules ahead of time as Buckskill usually has a lot of clinics and skating sessions that utilize the entire rink for certain time slots each day.

 Public skating is available every day at Buckskill Winter Club.
 (Photo courtesy of Buckskill Winter Club)

 Remember when Amy fell into the ice in Louisa May Alcott’s classic Little Women?
-Yeah, none of that.
+Yeah, we don’t want any of that.

 X